 For emergency PDU Session via non-3GPP, the AMF determines if EPS interworking is supported and sends the indication to the SMF in the same way as for emergency PDU Session via 3GPP supporting EPS interworking.

+If the PDU Session supports interworking with EPS, at SM Policy Association establishment/modification the SMF+PGW-C may include an indication to the PCF that the PDU Session supports EPS Interworking.